ninezerozeronine/chip-computer/docs/hardware/peripherals/video_card.rst

 Data
 ----

 The value of the pixel pointed at by the cursor in the buffer currently being accessed by the CPU.
+Can be read from and written to.